pommicket/bootstrap/04/README.md

 you need to use a lot of labels, and that means their names can get quite long.
 But at least unlike the 03 language, you'll get an error if you use the same label name twice!

 Overall, though, this language ended up being surprisingly powerful.
-With any luck, stage `05` will finally be a C compiler...
+In fact, stage `05` will finally be a C compiler...
 But first, it's time to make [something that's not a compiler](../04a/README.md).